 The realization measures how much of a company’s revenue capacity was captured during a project or a period of time.
 The objective of this measure is to determine how much of the time the resource spent on billable work was actually billed from the customer.
 In this measure internal projects and business development are not included.

 There are some challenges, especially with billable utilization.
-Tracking and measuring solely on billable hours poses challenges for those with non-billable development or administrative tasks, which do not produce revenue, at least directly.
+Tracking and measuring solely on billable hours poses challenges for those with non-billable development or administrative tasks.
+This is because they are not generating revenue, at least directly.
 And if reviews and decisions about compensation and promotion are conducted based on employees’ billable hours, people with administrative tasks are bound to have a low utilization rate.
 This deceptively understates their effort and contribution to the firm.

 High utilization means profitable business and financial success.
-It is therefore important for professional service companies to understand that by correctly measuring their utilization can help them to gain a comprehensive and more accurate view of their business.
+It’s important for professional service companies to understand that by correctly measuring their utilization can help them to gain more accurate view of their business.
 Which metric to choose for your company to get that big picture, there is no clear answer.
 That requires an in-depth understanding of your business.
 However, one thing is for sure, whatever calculation you choose, it should be simple and applied consistently across your employees.